Family believes woman was murdered during deployment

 “I just want to come home.
 Look what they did to me,” Montgomery said in the recorded video.
 She is seen with serious bruises and open wounds on her body.

-“They choked me out like they was doing this in the car.
-I kept telling them … I cant breathe,” Montgomery said in the video.
+“They choked me out like they were doing this in the car.
+I kept telling them … I can’t breathe,” Montgomery said in the video.

 In and out of tears on the call, she vowed to report her assault the next day.